 “Do you remember me, Eli?” asked Hannah.
 “I am the woman you saw praying at the tabernacle.
 God answered my prayer!
 This is Samuel, my son.
 He will be a helper.
 Please teach Samuel to be a special helper to the Lord.”

 Eli was very happy to see Samuel.
 He promised to take good care of him.
 Eli was very old and he needed someone to help him while he was being the High Priest.

 It was difficult to say good-bye but Samuel was happy to be a helper.
 He wanted to do a good job and make his parents very proud of him.
 Every year, when Elkanah and Hannah came to visit Samuel, they brought him a very special gift.
 They would always bring a special coat that Hannah had made for her son.
 Samuel would have been proud to wear this coat.

 Eli probably taught him how to do many jobs in the tabernacle.
 Samuel was allowed to light the special lamps and make sure they never burned out.
-He got to be the one to open the tabernacle in the mornings.
+He got to be the one to open the tabernacle each morning.
 Sometimes he was even allowed to sleep in the tabernacle tent.
 When Samuel cleaned the lamps he probably thought a lot about the Lord.
 Samuel did not just want to do work.
 He wanted to do things that would make the Lord proud of him.

 Sometimes Eli was sad.
 His two sons, Hophni and Phinehas, did not obey the Lord.
 People did not like Eli’s sons because they were mean.
 Eli must have wished that they could obey the Lord like Samuel did.